-Options for Paying, Dismissing or Fighting a Speeding Ticket
+Paying, Dismissing or Fighting a Speeding Ticket

-The rules for other cities in Hennepin County differ slightly, in the amount of fine payable, and the length of clean driving record required before the violation.
+- The rules for other cities in Hennepin County differ slightly, in the amount of fine payable, and the length of clean driving record required before the violation.

-You can see hearing officers on a walk-in basis at Hennepin County Government Center in downtown Minneapolis, or make an appointment with a Hearing Officer at the Hennepin County Government Center or one of the suburban locations.
-Bring photo ID and the speeding ticket with you.
+- You can see hearing officers on a walk-in basis at Hennepin County Government Center in downtown Minneapolis, or make an appointment with a Hearing Officer at the Hennepin County Government Center or one of the suburban locations.
+Bring a photo ID and the speeding ticket with you.

-If the Hearing Officer can't continue the case for dismissal, you can then pay the fine, or have the case set for trial by judge.
+- If the Hearing Officer can't continue the case for dismissal, you can then pay the fine, or have the case set for trial by judge.

 - Discuss the Case with a Hearing Officer.
 Police officers do make mistakes, and there can be extenuating circumstances.
 Do you believe the speed recording equipment was faulty?
 Was there a medical emergency?
-If you got a ticket you don't think you deserve then you can discuss the case with a Hearing Officer.
+If you got a ticket that you don't think you deserve then discuss the case with a Hearing Officer.

-You can see a Hearing Officer at one of the Hennepin County court locations.
+- You can see a Hearing Officer at one of the Hennepin County court locations.
 Bring the speeding ticket, a photo ID, and any supporting documentation for your case.
 The Hearing Officer will review the citation, your citation history, court history, and driving record.
-They will listen to your explanation and review any evidence you can provide to support your case.
+They will listen to your explanation and consider any evidence you can provide to support your case.

-Hearing Officers have the power to dismiss your case if they accept your explanation, for violations committed in most cities in Hennepin County, including the City of Minneapolis.
+- Hearing Officers have the power to dismiss your case if they accept your explanation, for violations committed in most cities in Hennepin County, including the City of Minneapolis.

-For the best chance of having your case resolved by the hearing officer, bring supporting evidence with you if you have any.
+- For the best chance of having your case resolved by the hearing officer, bring supporting evidence with you if you have any.

-If the Hearing Officer can't resolve your case, they can set the case for a court hearing for trial before a judge.
+- If the Hearing Officer can't resolve your case, they can set the case for a court hearing for trial before a judge.

-What Can I Do if I Can't Pay My Fine?
+What If I Can't Pay the Fine?

+Do not ignore a speeding ticket fine.
+Late payment penalties are added after 21 days, then extra penalties if the fees are 45 days overdue.
 If the fine is still not paid after 45 days, Hennepin County Court will notify Driver and Vehicle Services (DVS) with a request to suspend your driver's license.

 The fine will also be turned over to a collection agency, which may lead to your vehicle being impounded.
 Hennepin County Court may also issue a warrant for your arrest.

-If you can't afford to pay the fine at all, the Hearing Officer may also be able to allow you to do work service in the Sentence to Service program, where you participate in a community service for a number of days instead of paying the fine.
-Again, you must see a Hearing Officer before the fine is due.
+If you can't afford to pay the fine at all, the Hearing Officer may also be able to allow you to do work service in the Sentence to Service program, where you participate in community service instead of paying the fine.